 Beijing cuisine is famous for the Imperial Cuisine of the Royal Ming and Qing Dynasties, featuring elaborate preparations and intricately carved vegetables.
 Noodles often replace rice in many dishes.

 The famous Peking roast duck with its bronzed crispy skin and tender meat is everywhere; best served cut into thin slices and served in rice paper rolls or with steamed buns with Chinese onions and a special sauce.

 Also, try mutton hot pot – thin lamb slices placed into boiling soup to cook, then dipped in a sesame butter sauce Beijing is also home to many ‘snack streets’ – street and streets of ‘snack sellers’ serving every kind of food from spicy lobster to Muslim-influenced lamb dishes.

-Guangzhou is the home of Cantonese food, which is the cuisine served in most Western Chinese restaurants.
+Guangzhou is the home of Cantonese food, which is the cuisine served in most Chinese restaurants in the West.